Nina Paley: Nina's Adventures and other work

 In 1988, Paley moved to Santa Cruz, California, and began to write and draw the strip Nina's Adventures.
 In 1991, she illustrated The Santa Cruz Haggadah and moved to San Francisco.

 In 2002, she wrote and directed Fetch!, a humorous short cartoon feature based on a variety of optical illusions, which has enjoyed popularity ever since.

 Beginning in 2002, Paley focused her work on the controversial subject of population growth.
 The most notable entry she produced on this subject was The Stork, in which the natural environment is bombed to destruction by storks dropping bundled babies.
 The film is a compact expression of the conflict between the increasing human population and the ecosystem in which it must live.
 The 3½ minute film was a considerable success at festivals and resulted in an invitation to the Sundance Film Festival.

 During this period of this time, Paley also contributed several comic strips for the Voluntary Human Extinction Movement, of which she is a member and occasional spokesperson.
 Her work for the group still remains on their official website.

-In 2012, Paley posted an animation to Vimeo titled This Land Is Mine depicting the Middle East conflicts over history; it was named a Staff Pick.
+In 2012, Paley posted an animation to Vimeo titled This Land is Mine depicting the Middle East conflicts over history; it was named a Staff Pick.

 Between projects, Paley has worked as a freelance director at Duck Studios in Los Angeles.
 She has also taught in the Design and Technology section of Parsons, part of The New School.

 Apocalypse Animated

-In February 2022, Paley completed her project Apocalypse Animated, an animation of each chapter of the Book of Revelation.
+In February 2022, Paley completed her project Apocalypse Animated, creating nearly 300 animated loops for the Book of Revelation.
+Paley also created lenticular cards of 10 selected animations.
+Paley released Ultra HD (3840 × 2160 pixel) uncompressed Apple ProRes videos of almost 12 minutes of animation under a CC-BY-SA license and encouraged remixing of the material, proposing an audio reading of the Book of Revelation and mixing it with the animation.